ramrodo/katacoda-scenarios/meshery-adapters/step4.md

 2. Obtain the complete URL by running:
 `echo "http://$(kubectl get nodes --selector=kubernetes.io/role!=master -o jsonpath={.items[0].status.addresses[?\(@.type==\"InternalIP\"\)].address}):$(kubectl get svc istio-ingressgateway -n istio-system -o jsonpath='{.spec.ports[1].nodePort}')/productpage"`{{execute}}

-The sample application is deployed on the HTTP port: `31380`.
+The Bookinfo application should now be deployed on the HTTP port: `31380`.
 Make your way to the `Istio-Bookinfo` Server tab.
 For this tutorial, the server is configured to be listening at `http://localhost:31380`